 Gently separate small parts of the microphone to get at all the crevices.

 2. WASH "MIKE"

-WASH "MIKE" with soap and water (for waterproof mics)
+WASH "MIKE" with distilled water (for waterproof mics)

-To remove build-up of dirt, dust and makeup, use soap and water to clean the areas that may be too small to get to with a wipe…like the open mic aperture.
+To remove build-up of dirt, dust and makeup, use distilled water to clean the areas that may be too small to get to with a wipe…like the open mic aperture.

 To dislodge stubborn build-up, dip the mic element into a sonic bath for two minutes.
 Remove and shake off the excess liquid.
 Hang the microphone upside down and allow to AIR DRY for at least 30 minutes.
 NEVER USE COMPRESSED AIR.